gsoft-inc/wl-squide/docs/guides/override-the-host-layout.md

 }
 ```

-In this example, the `RootLayout` is the default layout for the *home page* and every page (route) registered by a module.
+In the previous code sample, the `RootLayout` is the default layout for the *home page* and every page (route) registered by a module.

 For most pages, this is the behavior expected by the author.
 However, for pages such as a *login page*, the default `RootLayout` isn't a good fit because a *login page* is not bound to a user session (the user is not even authenticated yet).